Introduction

 The final layout used in this study is shown in the top illustration of the above image set.
 The word “Google” indicates the real-world elevation data that was used to import and create a life-size mountain in the background.
 In the scene, a person (green stick figure) stands with a camera, the limits of the camera’s frame outlined by the red rectangle.
 As seen by the person, the scene includes a shockshell (shown with the gold hemisphere) and the moutains in the background, just as in the initial image from the detonation video.

 One final benefit of using radiometrically accurate ray tracing software as the final simulation piece is that it has the ability to produce non-intuitive simulation results.
 For instance, DIRSIG has the ability to track not just the amplitude of light as a function of wavelength in the scene, but it can also track each of the Stokes parameters of each ray.
-This means that additional questions can be asked, such as “Does the shockwave have a noteable degree of linear polarization (DoLP)?”
+This means that additional questions can be asked, such as “Does the shockwave have a notable degree of linear polarization (DoLP)?”
 The answer to this question, it turns out, is Yes it does (albeit a very weak signature).
-The DoLP for the nested shockshells is shown in the above image.
+The DoLP for the nested shock shells is shown in the above image.